 These additives function differently and display some different properties in the areas of pH stability, low and high shear viscosity, thickening effect (and thickening conditions), ease in use (delivered readily activated), and of course, efficacy in use.
 Merging the robustness of insoluble additives and the flexibility and efficiency of water-soluble additives would most probably be a great opportunity, would it not?

 So, what if you actually could merge those two known worlds into one?
-MFC displays two interesting properties:
+The cellulose fibrils displays two interesting properties:

-- Insoluble properties through its insoluble three dimensional fiber network, like a high pH stability
+- Insoluble properties through its insoluble three-dimensional fibrils network, like high pH stability

 - Water-soluble properties, like high shear thinning and good rheology control.

-In addition, the MFC fibers make a flexible network upon drying, thus aiding the creation of smooth and strong surface.
+In addition, the fibrils make a flexible network upon drying, thus aiding the creation of smooth and strong surface.